jianlin-cheng/Cryo2Struct/README.md

 # Cryo2Struct: De Novo Atomic Protein Structure Modeling for Cryo-EM Density Maps Using 3D Transformer and Hidden Markov Model

 Cryo2Struct is a fully automated ab initio cryo-EM structure modeling method that first employs a 3D transformer-based model to identify atoms and amino acid types in cryo-EM density maps.
 It then utilizes a novel Hidden Markov Model (HMM) to connect predicted atoms, building the backbone structures of proteins.
 The dataset used to train and validate Cryo2Struct is available on [Cryo2StructData Dataverse](https://doi.org/10.7910/DVN/FCDG0W) , and the description of the data preparation and labeling process can be found in [Cryo2StructData Paper](https://www.biorxiv.org/content/10.1101/2023.06.14.545024v2), [Cryo2StructData GitHub](https://github.com/BioinfoMachineLearning/cryo2struct).
 The detailed information about the test datasets including the EMD IDs of the density maps and the evaluation scores are provided in two Excel files (Standard_test_data.xlsx for the standard test dataset and Cryo2Struct_test_data.xlsx for the new test dataset) available at [Cryo2Struct Dataverse](https://doi.org/10.7910/DVN/GQCTTD), and the true structures along with the structural models built by Cryo2Struct is also available in the same Cryo2Struct Dataverse website.
-Additionally, for easy reproduction, the codes are also available on [Code Ocean](https://codeocean.com/capsule/1820995/tree).
 ![Cryo2Struct_overview](./img/overview.png)

+## Cryo2Struct Capsule on Code Ocean

+[Cryo2Struct Capsule on Code Ocean](https://codeocean.com/capsule/1820995/tree) is a self-contained, fully pre-configured computing environment that includes Cryo2Struct's code, data, version history, and results.
+This capsule facilitates effortless replication of results.
+To access and run the Cryo2Struct Capsule, simply visit the [Cryo2Struct Capsule on Code Ocean](https://codeocean.com/capsule/1820995/tree) and click on ``Reproducible Run``.
+Explore the code, modify parameters, and rerun the experiment to observe the impact on results.
+Cryo2Struct Capsule is:

+- **Self-contained**: All necessary dependencies, code, and data are encapsulated within the Cryo2Struct capsule.
+- **Version History**: Easy to track changes and access previous versions of the code and results.
+- **Reproducibility**: Ability to reproduce results reliably, both in the present and in the future.

-## Setup Environment
+## Setup Environment (Locally)
+To setup ``Cryo2Struct`` locally, follow the steps:

 Clone this repository and `cd` into it
 ```